KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/lab_notes/DP_ASHING_11Feb2014.md

 2. Due to the amount of time it took to crush all 10 samples, I waited until the afternoon of 12 February 2014 to place the crucibles into the muffle furnace.
 3. The samples were placed into the furnace around 2:30 p.m. but had to be removed at 3:20 p.m. due to inclement weather (Dr. Fortino).
 4. The samples were then stored in the drying oven until the lab could once again be accessed.
-5. The samples were finally able to finish their time in the muffle on 17 Febraury 2014 (Leanna Tacik).
+5. The samples were finally able to finish their time in the muffle furnace on 17 Febraury 2014 (Leanna Tacik).
 6. They were left in the furnace from 3:00pm-7:00 pm.

 ~~~~~